Frederick Stafford

-Frederick Stafford (11 March 1928 – 28 July 1979) was a Czechoslovak-born actor.
-Born Friedrich Strobel von Stein, he spoke fluent Czech, German, English, French and Italian, and was a leading man in European spy-movies and in Alfred Hitchcock's Topaz.
+Frederick Stafford (born Friedrich Strobel von Stein; 11 March 1928 – 28 July 1979) was a Slovak-Australian actor.
+He was known as a leading man in Eurospy films, particularly as Hubert Bonnisseur de la Bath / OSS 117, and for his starring role in the Alfred Hitchcock film Topaz (1969).

 Biography

 Early life

 By some accounts, Stafford claimed to have played water polo at the 1948 Summer Olympics.

 He was the son of a Slovak factory owner.
 He studied chemistry and spent time in Switzerland.
 He was worried about the Russians taking over Czechoslovakia and in 1948 decided to leave.
 It would take too long to move to the US or Canada so he went to Australia in 1949.
 While there he changed his name to "Frederick Stafford".
 "I always liked the name," he later said.

 He became a taxi driver, a lumberjack and a businessman.
 He qualified as a doctor of chemistry after university in Sydney and Perth.
 Fluent in five languages, in the 1950s he held a series of positions in the pharmaceutical industry.

 By 1962 he was a regional manager for Bristol Meyers headquartered in Hong Kong.
 He travelled for them in the Middle East and Far East.
 Two years later in Bangkok he met a German actress Marianne Hold and married her seven days later.